qooxdoo/qooxdoo/docs/development/compiler/configuration/api.md

 There is only one `CompilerApi` instance for the compiler, and multiple `LibraryApi` instances, one for each library.

-When you write a typical application, you actual use at least two libraries: one is the Qooxdoo framework library and the other is the library for your own code - ie the current directory will have `compile.js` / `compile.json` and is also a library (so it also has `Manifest.json` and `source/` directory etc).
+When you write a typical application, you actually use at least two libraries: one is the Qooxdoo framework library and the other is the library for your own code - ie the current directory will have `compile.js` / `compile.json` and is also a library (so it also has `Manifest.json` and `source/` directory etc.).

 The compiler generates one or more application(s) by starting with your Application class(es) and compiling all the code necessary to make it run.
 It